 As discussed previously, a threshold analysis was used as there is insufficient evidence to estimate the efficacy of the policy options in reducing the impact of pet food safety incidents in Australia.
 As such, the benefits are not quantified, limiting our analysis of the results.

-The incremental benefits associated with a 1% efficacy level for each option are detailed below in .
+The incremental benefits associated with a 1% efficacy level for each option are detailed below in Table 13.
 All options have relatively similar benefits at the 1% level, with small differences resulting from each option’s varying implementation date.
 For example, a 1% reduction in 2023 populations reduces to 30 vet visits and 0.38 deaths.
 The longer it takes to implement each option, the more discounting impacts the benefits.
 Overall, the benefits are primarily driven by the number of pet food incidents assumed to occur each year.

 Table 13: Benefits associated with each option achieving a 1% efficacy ($million, 7% discount rate)